WebSiteX5/wsx5-developers-guide/docs/generic-javascript-api/responsive-events.md

 **All the events listed below are triggered on the ```#imContent``` DOM element**.

 ### beforeBreakpointChanged
-This event is triggered every time a window resize is going to trigger a breakpoint change in the responsive template.
-The event is triggered before ```breakpointChanged```.
+This event is emitted immediately before `breakpointChanged` when a window resize changes the responsive breakpoint.
+It is a notification event, not a cancellable event.

 **Kind**: Event
 **Since**: 12.0.0